w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::note

 Proxy calls can be done using the Extrinsic Tab in the Polkadot-JS UI.
 Nested proxy calls can be done by calling each `proxy.proxy` extrinsic separately, or by just calling the last `proxy.proxy` extrinsic.
-In the diagram above, submitting 1.2) will automatically trigger 1.1).
+In the diagram above, submitting Extrinsic (1.2) will automatically ask for the signature for Extrinsic (1.1).

 :::